jazzsequence/Update-Shaming/hacking.md

 ##Backend
 * The main class is `Update_Shaming`.
 Probably some of the functions should start getting split out into other files.
 * Dashboard page is under Pages, at `edit.php?post_type=page&page=update-shaming` and is restricted to anyone who can `publish_page`.

+##TODO
+* It would be nice to have an numeric icon with a count of the total out-of-date pages that appears next to the menu title.